Our Director of Research Dispels Common Myths About Varicose Veins

-Robert Worthington-Kirsch, MD, FSIR, FCIRSE, FACPh, RVT, RPVI is an Interventional Radiologist who has been practicing in the greater Philadelphia area since finishing his Residency at Mercy Catholic Medical Center in 1990.
-He is Chairman of the CME Committee of the American College of Phlebology.
-Dr Worthington-Kirsch has been practicing at the vein clinic in Wayne, PA since 2012, and is Director of Research for VCA.
+Robert Worthington-Kirsch, MD, FSIR, FCIRSE, FACPh, RVT, RPVI is an Interventional radiologist who has been practicing in the greater Philadelphia area since finishing his residency at Mercy Catholic Medical Center in 1990.
+He is Chairman of the CME Committee of the American Vein and Lymphatic Society.
+Dr. Worthington-Kirsch has been practicing at our Wayne, PA location vein clinic in Wayne, PA since 2012, and is Director of Research for VCA.

 See if you qualify for a FREE** consultation

 Have a Vein Clinics of America network physician examine your legs and recommend a treatment program customized to your specific condition.

 Find your nearest vein clinic:

 in 15 states